Mesnil-Roc'h

 Mesnil-Roc'h (Sant-Pêr-Plewenn) is a commune in the Ille-et-Vilaine department in Brittany in northwestern France.
 It was established on 1 January 2019 by merger of the former communes of Saint-Pierre-de-Plesguen (the seat), Lanhélin and Tressé.

+Geography

+The commune is located 41.1 kilometres from the prefecture of the department, Rennes, and 12.5 kilometres from the canton of Combourg.

+Population

+Population data refer to the commune in its geography as of January 2025.